aiidateam/aiida-registry/README.md

 #### state
 One of
-* registered: designates plugins which are not in a working state and may or may not have any code written.
+* `registered`: designates plugins which are not in a working state and may or may not have any code written.
 Use this to secure a specific name
-* development: plugins which work partially but may not be stable yet
+* `development`: plugins which work partially but may not be stable yet
-* stable: plugins which can be used in production.
+* `stable`: plugins which can be used in production.

 #### pip_url
 A url that can be used to directly install the most recent ('development') or most recent stable ('stable') version with pip.

 #### plugin_info
-A url pointing to a JSON file which holds all keyword args as given to the setuptools.setup function at install (see also the example in the [aiida-plugin-template repository](http://github.com/aiidateam/aiida-plugin-template).
+A URL pointing to a JSON file which holds all keyword args, as given to the setuptools.setup function at install.
+See, for example, the [aiida-plugin-template repository](http://github.com/aiidateam/aiida-plugin-template).

 #### code_home
 The link to the homepage of your plugin (e.g. your website, or the github repository it is hosted on).

 #### documentation_url
 The link to the online documentation for your plugin (e.g. on Read The Docs).